Hermanverschooten/faulty/README.md

 config :faulty,
     otp_app: :your_app,
     enabled: true,
-    faulty_tower_url: "the url to this app in your faulty tower instance",
     retries: 5,
     connect_options: [...]
 ```

 The `:otp_app` option specifies your application, this allows `FaultyTower` to filter only your app's stack traces.

-The `:faulty_tower_url` should be filled in with the link to this app's project in your `FaultyTower` instance.
+The `:env` should be filled in with the name of the environment variable that contains the link to your FaultyTower instance, default is FAULTY_TOWER_URL.

 The `:enabled` option if not given, will default to `true`.
 You probable want to turn this off for your test environment.